 Albuquerque is one of the most car-oriented large cities in America.
 A full 0.83% of people drive their car alone to work each day.
 If you like to drive, you'll love it.
 And you better.
 Because walking to work is just not a viable option for most people who live in Albuquerque.
 Highways, wide streets, parking lots, and shopping centers are part of the common Albuquerque landscape.

-Albuquerque is a very ethnically-diverse city.
+Albuquerque is an extremely ethnically-diverse city.
 The people who call Albuquerque home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Albuquerque, accounting for 47.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Albuquerque residents report their race to be White, followed by Native American.
-Albuquerque also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.34% of the city’s residents.
 Important ancestries of people in Albuquerque include Irish, English, Italian, and French .

 The most common language spoken in Albuquerque is English.
 Other important languages spoken here include Spanish and Navajo.